tejada7/Java-Certification/OCP_Java21.md

 1/0 -> throws ArithmeticException("/ by zero")
 ```
 - `Arrays.asList` creates a list backed on the array, meaning that if the array changes, so does the List.
 It's important
-  to note that adding or removing are not allowed on the list, or else `UnsupportedOperationException` is thrown
+  to note that adding or removing is not allowed on the list, or else `UnsupportedOperationException` is thrown
 - `ArrayList#trimToSize` can help free up some space in memory if for some reason the space allotted to the array list
 is too big, having plenty of non-used resources (e.g. after a massive deletion of elements)
 - Do not ever iterate over a `LinkedList` using indexes (prefer iterator)